trenchproject/RShiny_Microclim/README.md

 * Alternatively, go to [this link](https://map.trenchproject.com/RShiny_Microclim/).

-## Contributing to Microclim
+## Contributing to RShiny_Microclim
 <!--- If your README is long or you have some specific process or steps you want contributors to follow, consider creating a separate CONTRIBUTING.md file--->
-To contribute to Microclim, follow these steps:
+To contribute to RShiny_Microclim, follow these steps:

 1. Fork this repository.
 2. Create a branch: `git checkout -b <branch_name>`.